ANewRepublic/Articles/articles/taxation.md

 * WHEREAS the costs of this are proportional to the size of the real estate under protection and the value thereof.
 * THEREFORE real estate may be taxed, based on its size and perceived value.

+Real estate ownership is recorded on the [blockchain](blockchain.md) and associated with citizenship or an alternate legally registered entity such as a business.

+Failure to pay real estate taxes eventually results in sale at auction of the real estate to a citizen or other legal entity.
+The starting bid is the amount in back taxes.

 ## Forbidden taxation

 * Trade.
 This includes but is not limited to retail purchases, bartering, gambling, or human labor and services.